linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

 # kernel-ci guest requirements

-Today the most complex filesystems to test is are XFS and btrfs filesystem.
+Today the most complex filesystems to test is are XFS and BTRFS filesystem.
-XFS requires testing at least 9 different configurations on x86_64, each configuration representing one diferent xfs filesystem created with different mkfs.xfs parameters.
-For btrfs we have now 19 possible configurations to test for.
+XFS requires testing at least 9 different configurations on x86_64, each configuration representing one different XFS filesystem created with different mkfs.xfs parameters.
+For BTRFS we have now 19 possible configurations to test for.

-For instance to create a filesystem with no crc enabled we would use:
+For instance to create a filesystem with no CRC enabled we would use:

   * mkfs.xfs -f -m crc=0,reflink=0,rmapbt=0, -i sparse=0